 The second level of inspection is much similar to the first level.
 However, the inspector or officer does not go underneath your vehicle to look at anything.

 The next level is the driver-only inspection.
 It involves an in-depth examination of the vehicle operator credentials.
 Furthermore, inspectors often check the drivers for RODs and skill performance evaluation (SPC) certificate.
 In addition, reviewing of driver’s license, seat belt usage, and medical certification may also be involved.
+Driver medical renewals and other data can be stored in the TruckingOffice PRO trucking software.

 Level 4 inspection involves checking for a specific feature of your vehicle.
 For instance, the inspector might just look at the valves, and nothing more.
 It is usually a result of a suspected trend among specific types of equipment.
-However, getting to this level often means you have nothing to worry about, at all.

 As the name suggests, the level five inspection involves a thorough examination of the vehicle.
 This inspection will mostly occur after an incident or accident that happened in the absence of the driver.
-Much like level 1, the inspector will have to get under the vehicle to take a look at the brakes, suspensions, and exhaust systems.
+Much like Level 1, the inspector will have to get under the vehicle to take a look at the brakes, suspensions, and exhaust systems.
 Additionally, wheel assemblies, steering mechanism, and electrical system are among other areas the inspector may focus on.

 Enhanced North American Standard (NAS) Inspection